openstack-archive/fuel-plugin-manila/docs/testing/test_suite_smoke_bvt.rst

 #####

     1. Upload plugins and install.
-    2. Create environment with "Neutron with tunneling segmentation" as network configuration.
+    2. Create environment with "Neutron with VLAN segmentation" as network configuration.
-    3. Add 3 nodes with controller and cinder roles.
+    3. Add 3 nodes with Controller role.
-    4. Add 2 node with compute roles.
+    4. Add 1 node with Cinder + Manila-share + Manila-data roles.
+    5. Add 1 node with compute role.
-    5. Enable plugin for new environment
+    6. Enable plugin for new environment
-    6. Deploy cluster with plugin.
+    7. Deploy cluster with plugin.
-    7. Run OSTF
+    8. Run OSTF

 Expected results
 ################